Coconuts-del/holbertonschool-simple_shell/README.md

 - The shell is a program that takes commands from the keyboard via the terminal, and gives them to the operating system to perform.
 - The prompt is displayed each time a command has been executed
 - This program displays a prompt and wait for user type a command
-- When the user type EXIT, shell will end and exit the interface
+- When the user type exit, shell will end and exit the interface
-- The program print the current environement when user type ENV
+- The program print the current environement when user type env
 - The program quit when the user enter **CTRL + C**
 - The user could stop the program using **CTRL  + D**